toolmantim/bananajour/Readme.md

 Local git repository hosting with a sexy web interface and Bonjour discovery.
 It's like a bunch of adhoc, local, network-aware githubs!

-Unlike Gitjour, the repositories you're serving are not your working git repositories.
-You can publish projects from any directory and each will be shown in the same hot web interface.
+Unlike Gitjour, the repositories you're serving are not your working git repositories, they're served from `~/.bananajour/repositories`.
+You can push to your bananajour repositories from your working copies just like you do with github.

 Bananajour is the baby of [Tim Lucas](http://toolmantim.com/) with much railscamp hackage by [Nathan de Vries](http://github.com/atnan) and [Lachlan Hardy](http://github.com/lachlanhardy); and smaller railscamp additions by [Myles Byrne](http://github.com/quackingduck), [Ben Hoskings](http://github.com/benhoskings), [Brett Goulder](http://github.com/brettgo1), [Tony Issakov](https://github.com/tissak), [Josh Bassett](http://github.com/nullobject) and [Mark Bennett](http://github.com/MarkBennett).
 The rad logo was by [Carla Hackett](http://carlahackettdesign.com/).